 But, you can also use other household items including plastic bags, tin foil, and even balloons!

 We cover those DIY options a little later on, so stick around if you want to find out more.
 But for our favorite airlock?
-It has to be the Socal Homebrew Plastic 3-Piece Airlock.
-It's functional, easy to use, and easy to clean.
+It has to be the Socal Homebrew Plastic 3-Piece Airlock (Amazon).
+It’s functional, easy to use, and easy to clean.
 We have more information about it below, so be sure to keep reading!